getdunne/juce-AudioParameterTest/README.md

 # Detailed description coming soon #

-I intend to write a more detailed description of this code soon, which will be available at my site http://getdunne.net/wiki.
+I intend to write a more detailed description of this code soon, which will be available at http://getdunne.net/wiki/doku.php?id=juce_and_parameter_automation.

 Note that the **SynthWaveform** and **SynthOscillator** classes are taken directly from my [VanillaJuce](https://github.com/getdunne/VanillaJuce) synthesizer-plugin code; they are not new to this project.